 Since 2012 Sean has been part of an ongoing annual residency in Palo Alto California.

 As a filmmaker Sean has worked extensively with young people teaching and producing a number of award winning films.
-He is a cofounder of Frogmouth Films which has produced a number of documentaries including The Flying Padre, The Drummer and most recently the award winning film Knitting Nannas.
+He is a cofounder of Frogmouth Films which has produced a number of documentaries including The Flying Padre, The Drummer and the award winning film Knitting Nannas.